treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 The rewrite is essential to good writing.

+# Clarity of thought translates into clear writing

+> Clear thinking becomes clear writing; one can't exist without the other.
+{ author=William Zinsser }

+Writing can be hard sometimes.
+You have a plan, you get something down and you try to rewrite and mold it to something good.
+But despite doing everything "right", what you've written still sucks.
+It's frustrating.

+When this happens to me, the problem isn't the writing itself---it's my thoughts.

+If your thoughts are muddy and unclear, then what you write will also be muddy and unclear.
+But if your thoughts are sharp and clear, then the writing will be also be sharp and clear.

+In practice this means it's often better to take a step back and organize your thoughts than to force unfinished ideas on paper.

+It may sound like it runs counter to my previous advice of getting something down and then working with it, but I think they compliment each other.
+Rewriting is one way of organizing your thoughts, but it's not a panacea.

 # Have a plan and an outline

-I think it's good to approach writing top-down instead of bottom-up, where you focus on the big picture and then drill down.
+Another way of organizing your thoughts is to approach writing top-down instead of bottom-up, where you focus on the big picture and then drill down.

-For that you need a high-level plan, and creating outlines is a simple and effective way of getting some structure.
+A good way is to formulate a high-level plan, and creating outlines is a simple and effective way of getting some structure.
-This may not be the best approach for a novel, but for the type of technical book and blog posts I write creating outlines has served me very well.
+This may not be the best approach for a novel, but for the type of technical writing I do creating outlines has served me very well.

+## Organizing a book

 On the highest level the chapter titles can serve to guide you (both the reader and the writer) through the book, and doubly so if you organize them in sections (real or imagined).
 For example, even if you've never seen my book before, the three main sections should give you a good idea on what the book is about and the journey it'll take you through: